MaPLe: Multi-modal Prompt Learning: Experiments

 In comparison with CLIP on novel classes, Co-CoOp improves only on 4/11 datasets dropping the average novel accuracy from 74.22\% to 71.69\%.
 MaPLe is a strong competitor which improves accuracy over CLIP on novel classes on 6/11 datasets, with an average gain from 74.22\% to 75.14\%.

-\textbf{Generalization and Performance on Base Classes:} Co-CoOp solves the poor generalization problem in CoOp by explicitly conditioning prompts on image instances and shows significant gains in novel categories.
+\textbf{Generalization and Performance on Base Classes:} Co-CoOp solves the poor generalization problem in CoOp by conditioning prompts on image instances and shows significant gains in novel categories.
 However on base classes, it improves over CoOp only on 3/11 datasets with an average drop in performance from 82.69\% to 80.47\%.
 Meanwhile, the completeness in prompting helps MaPLe improve over CoOp on base classes in 6/11 datasets maintaining the average base accuracy to around 82.28\%, in addition to its improvement in generalization to novel classes.

 We find that the training strategies of Co-CoOp can be used to substantially boost the generalization performance of vanilla CoOp (6.8\% gain in novel classes).
-We therefore compare our method with CoOp$^{\dag}$, which trains CoOp in Co-CoOp setting.
-In comparison with CoOp$^{\dag}$, the vanilla CoOp model seems to overfit on base classes.
+We therefore compare our method with CoOp$^{\dag}$, which trains CoOp in Co-CoOp setting (refer to Appendix~\ref{appendix:iml_details} for more details).

+Compare to CoOp$^{\dag}$, the vanilla CoOp model seems to overfit on base classes.
 When compared to CoOp$^{\dag}$ which attains an average base accuracy of 80.85\%, MaPLe shows an improvement of 1.43\% with the average base accuracy of 82.28\% (Table~\ref{tab:comparison_with_coop_dag}).